nawawi/klish/doc/klish.md

 Default is the "/bin/sh".
 The [ACTION](ACTION]) tag with 'shebang' field can locally redefine the shebang for its execution.

 #### [timeout]
-Without any user activity for the specified timeout the klish can autologout (close current input stream and exit).
+Without any user activity for the specified timeout the Klish can autologout (close current input stream and exit).
 It can be used to automatically close privileged sessions when the administrator have forgot to close session manually.

 #### [lock]